ManoharGolleru/spring2025/Projects/Simulation Applications/README.md

 # Controlling PX4 SITL with MAVSDK: Installation & Code

-Note: Everything is running on Ubuntu 24.04
+Note: Everything is running on Ubuntu 24.04, gazebo Harmonic v 8.9.0

 This guide explains how to install MAVSDK in a Python virtual environment and write a Python script to control (move and land) a quadcopter in PX4 SITL running in Gazebo.